- Home

 - Tax-free

-- Exempt from the benefit cap
+- Allows a claimant to be exempt from the benefit cap

-- Mobility - money for people who need help with getting around
+- Mobility: for help getting around

 How can I apply for PIP?